Cribmill/Cribmill/README.md

 - 👋 Hi, I’m @Hana
 - 👀 I’m interested in Blockchain, Solidity, Comunity development, Project Managment
-- 🌱 I’m currently learning Solidity
+- 🌱 I’m currently learning and translating Solidity documentation.
 - 💞️ I’m looking to collaborate on Education and community development.
 Help you get to and work with Ethiopian Blockchain Developers.
 - 📫 How to reach me ;- HANANEXT@GMAIL.COM
 - ⚡ Fun fact: ;- Am a natural networker.
 If you know me you are one hand shake away from what you want.